Jamp1812/2024-10-MaternalBrainHealth_Analysis/README.md

-# What contributes to healthy aging of mothers' brains?
+# What contributes to healthy aging of mother's brains?
 A comparative analysis of brain age estimation from MRI data and its association with phenotypic characteristics

 This project is a survey on the topic of generative AI in student learning.
-It was conducted for a data literacy course at the University of Tübingen as part of a Cognitive Science Master's degree.
+It was conducted for the lab rotation module at the University of Tübingen as part of a Cognitive Science Master's degree.
-The project was collaborated on by Jan Goebel and David Mueller.
-The supervising professor is Prof. Dr. Philipp Hennig.
+The project was worked on by Jan Goebel.
+The supervising professor is Prof. Dr. Tobias Kaufmann.

 ## Abstract